How Much Does it Cost to Charge an Electric Car?

 For example, the average residential electricity rate in the U.S. is 12.85 cents per kWh (as of February 2020).
 This hasn’t changed much from five years ago when it was 12.29 cents per kWh.
 While local rates may have fluctuated more or less, the national average price has been stable.
 The average person driving an EV for 15,000 miles per year can expect to pay about $600 per year (or $50 per month) to charge.

-Let us assume that you are paying 15.5 cents per kWh and you are considering a 2020 Nissan Leaf with a battery range of 149 miles.
+Let’s assume that you’re paying 15.5 cents per kWh and are considering a 2020 Nissan Leaf with a battery range of 149 miles.
 To charge up to a 100-mile range will cost 30 kWh.
 If we take 30 and multiply that by 15.5 cents, we get a total cost of $4.65 per 100 miles of range.

 If we compare to a gasoline-powered car, assuming a cost of $3.25 per gallon with a vehicle that gets 25 miles per gallon, that same 100-mile range would cost $13 per 100 miles.
-As you can see, the savings of an EV really begin to add up over time.
+As you can see, the savings of an electric car really begin to add up over time.

 When you consider other EV savings in the equation — including federal tax credits, state rebates and reduced maintenance costs — it’s clear that an EV can lead to substantial savings overall.

 Like other commodities, electricity is priced at the intersection of a supply and demand curve.
 When demand is decreased, the cost of using electricity is reduced.
 When demand increases, so does the cost of using electricity.
 The best time to charge an electric car is typically at night, when most people are sleeping – which is convenient because you’re probably sleeping too!